DSRCorporation/cesrox/state.md

     * Do we need an ability to `inject` them? or we can define all possible inside of parside?
         * Injection: Pass callback to parse groups by code
             * Parside will be very very thin - useless library.
-            * Most of the code will be is inside of callbacks.
+            * Most of the code will be inside of callbacks.
         * AFAIR: Stream bytes includes information about the version of the table.
             * Parside can known and define all possible versions
             * Parside handle bytes depending on the version